Complete guide to cloth diapers for the lazy moms!

 - Put diaper and wipes in dry pail.

-- Every second day, put dry pail contents into the washing machine for a Quick 30 to pre-wash/rinse on cold.
+- Every second day, put dry pail contents into the washing machine for a pre-wash (short wash on cold.)

 - Hang covers on drying rack on the balcony.

 - Stack covers and inserts side-by-side on the change table shelf.